esttorhe/esttorhe.github.io/source/_posts/2015-07-20-Xcode-Plugins.markdown

 ## XcodeExplorer
 >This is a plugin project that allows you, as a developer, to explore the various events and notifications that Xcode4 emits during normal operations.

-Since we are talking plugins here; why not have a plugin that helps you build your own plugins??
+Since we are talking plugins here; why not have a plugin that helps you build your own plugins?
 Meta much?

 Well; this plugin is exactly that.
 It will let you listen and identify different notifications that `Xcode` fires during its normal process; giving you the knowledge to easily intercept something you are interested on and gives you the power to shape it to your own needs.